Legend of RPS (LRPS) Price Tops $0.14

 Legend of RPS Token Profile

 Legend of RPS launched on August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
-The official website for Legend of RPS is rpsgame.world.
+Legend of RPS’s official website is rpsgame.world.
 The official message board for Legend of RPS is medium.com/@rpsgame.world.
 Legend of RPS’s official Twitter account is @legend_rps.

 Buying and Selling Legend of RPS

-It is usually not currently possible to purchase alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
-Investors seeking to acquire Legend of RPS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Legend of RPS using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
+Investors seeking to acquire Legend of RPS should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Legend of RPS using one of the aforementioned exchanges.

 Receive News & Updates for Legend of RPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Legend of RPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.